gangstead/GetTime/README.md

 Node.js app to time calls to REST API.

 Need to make a bunch of simple GET requests and see how long they take?
 Create a json file for each suite of calls you want to make and GetTime will tell you the shortest, longest and average lengths.
+This version is https only.

 * [Setup](#setup)
 * [Configuration](#configuration)